 Attorney Colin Artinger

-Attorney Colin Artinger is the founder of Artinger Law, LLC and has distinguished himself as one of the St. Louis market's premier contract drafting attorneys focusing his practice on preparing Qualified Domestic Relations Orders, uncontested divorces, LLC & Corporation formations, and mediation.
+Attorney Colin Artinger is the founder of Artinger Law, LLC and has distinguished himself as one of the St. Louis market's premier contract drafting attorneys focusing his practice on uncontested family law matters, estate planning, Qualified Domestic Relations Orders, and business law.
 Colin values that his work allows him to make a direct, positive impact on the lives of people who have experienced stressful or exciting events, such as navigating a divorce or starting a business.
-He has a genuine compassion for helping clients who need the services Artinger Law, LLC can offer.
+He has a genuine compassion for helping clients who need the services Artinger Law can offer.